 The GDPR gives people the right not to be subject to solely automated decisions, including profiling, which have a legal or similarly significant effect on them.
-These provisions restrict when you can carry out this type of processing and give individuals specific rights in those cases.

 This guide explains what profiling is, the legal frameworks that regulate it, and why conducting profiling lawfully is both necessary to comply with fundamental rights and crucial for effective policing and border management.
 The guide also provides practical guidance on how to avoid unlawful profiling in police and border management operations.